j1stDS/cordova-apple-pay-google-pay/README.md

 ```

 Also, on Android checking payment availability calling `canMakePayments()` always returns false even if user has a valid card attached to GooglePay.

+`setDebugMode()` Also available this method to use sdk test environment.